-455-16.4 Cross-Hole Sonic Logging (CSL) Tubes: Install CSL access tubes full length in all drilled shafts from the tip of shaft to a point high enough above top of shaft to allow CSL testing, but not less than 30 inches above the top of the drilled shaft, ground surface or water surface, whichever is higher.
+455-16.4 Cross-Hole Sonic Logging (CSL) Tubes: Install CSL access tubes full length in all drilled shafts from the tip of shaft to a point high enough above top of shaft to allow

+CSLtesting, but not less than 30 inches above the top of the drilled shaft, ground surface or water surface, whichever is higher.
 Equally space tubes around circumference of drilled shaft.
 Securely tie access tubes to the inside of the reinforcing cage and align tubes to be parallel to the vertical axis of the center of the cage.
 Access tubes from the top of the reinforcing cage to the tip of the shaft shall be NPS 1-1/2 Schedule 40 black iron or black steel (not galvanized) pipe.
 Access tubes above the top of the reinforcing cage may be the same black iron or black steel pipe or Schedule 80 PVC pipe.
 Ensure that the CSL access tubes are free from loose rust, scale, dirt, paint, oil and other foreign material.
 Couple tubes as required with threaded couplers, such that inside of tube remains flush.
-Seal the bottom and top of the tubes with lubricated, threaded caps sufficient to prevent the intrusion of foreign materials.
+Seal the bottom and top of the tubes with threaded caps.
+The tubes, joints and bottom caps shall be watertight.
+Seal the top of the tubes with lubricated, threaded caps sufficient to prevent the intrusion of foreign materials.
 Stiffen the cage sufficiently to prevent damage or misalignment of access tubes during the lifting and installation of the cage.
 Exercise care in removing the caps from the top of the tubes after installation so as not to apply excess torque, hammering or other stress which could break the bond between the tubes and the concrete.